 So for example, to silence all Ames packet-related errors, try

 Perform a personal breach.

-A personal breach is when a ship tells all the other ships that have communicated with it to treat it as though the ship was just started for the first time again, since everyone on the network has forgotten about it.
+A personal breach is when a ship tells the rest of the network to treat it as though the ship was just started for the first time again.
+Any ongoing or outstanding communication is forgotten and connections are reestablished from scratch.